Nidhi-S-Adiga/Railway-Reservation-System/README.md

 Overall, the railway reservation project provides a convenient and efficient way for users to book train tickets online, saving time and effort.

+This is a part of our WAD (Web Application Development) project during 3rd Sem.